U.S. Department of State Seal

 • If you reside in these areas, depart immediately.

-• U.S. government travel to the region is prohibited, due to ongoing security concerns.
+• U.S. government employees under Embassy (Chief of Mission) security responsibility are prohibited from traveling to the region, due to ongoing security concerns.

 Mt.
 Elbrus: